How to choose the right menstrual cup

 Also, cheap cups (watch out though, some companies still on sell these for $20 - $60) are often shoddy design aka- no design at all and either rip off other brands, or, don't work properly or even physically hurt simply because no market research went into the design and it’s just pumped out of the factory at the cheapest mass price to get a bit of $buck$.
 Do they really care about your health?

-Often onsellers, so people that have set up a lovely little business importing cups, will either be unaware or naive to the above and will be selling these potentially dangerous, cheap rip offs for $20 to even $60.
-Price isn't always an indicator of quality.
+Often onsellers, so people that have set up a lovely little business importing cups, will either be unaware or naïve to the above and will be selling these potentially dangerous, cheap rip offs for $20 to even $60.
+Sadly, price isn't always an indicator of quality.

 Most knockoffs come from China courtesy of e-bay, Aliexpress, Alibaba and local online auction sites.
 These can be purchased off the site or from further onsellers who are importing these in large quantities.

 How's your cup finished?
 Look at the joins on the rim of the cup - is it nice and smooth or uneven?
-If you see join marks going down the cup vertically from rim to stem, it's going to not last the distance.
+If you see join marks going down the cup vertically from rim to stem, it's likely not going to last the distance.

-If it’s got these joins, no matter the brand or it’s supposed prestige, it’s not as good as it could or should be.
-Prominent joins can also irritate you and, frankly is just a shoddy job.
-We'd be embarrassed to put our name to that.
+If it’s got these joins, no matter the brand or it’s supposed prestige, in our opinion it’s not as good as it could or should be.
+Prominent joins can also irritate your body and, frankly is just a shoddy job.

 Top tips on spotting the generic cheapie for what it is